The RhinoView type exposes the following members.

-There are some rare situations where scipts want to disable drawing for a while.
+There are some rare situations where scripts want to disable drawing for a while.

 Floating state of RhinoView. if true, then the view will be in a floating frame window.
-Otherwise the view will be embeded in the main frame.
+Otherwise the view will be embedded in the main frame.

 Gets the window handle that this view is bound to.